Nexedi/re6stnet/docs/re6stnet.rst

 --key path_to_ca.key --mailhost yourmailhost --private 2001:db8:42:3::1
 --bootstrap 0000000000000011``

-Finally, you can start your own re6st node following the instrucxtions in the precedent section.
+Finally, you can start your own re6st node following the instructions in the precedent section.